Browse by Medical Category

 In collaboration with other Mass General experts in renal disease, cardiology, podiatry and orthopedics, neurology, and vascular surgery, and retinal specialists and other ophthalmologists from the Mass Eye and Ear Infirmary and other specialty ophthalmology groups, comprehensive medical care is provided to all of our patients.
-The Diabetes Clinical Center staff includes eight physicians, all of whom are Harvard Faculty, fellows who are training in endocrinology, diabetes and metabolism, highly experienced diabetes nurse educators and dietitians, physician assistants, and a highly committed and experienced support staff.
+The Diabetes Clinical Center staff includes 15 physicians, all of whom are Harvard Faculty, fellows who are training in endocrinology, diabetes and metabolism, highly experienced diabetes nurse practitioners, nurse certified diabetes educators and dietitians, physician assistants, and a highly committed and experienced support staff.

 The center provides consultation about methods of glucose monitoring, injections and medication.
 On-site services include:

 Many of the modern-day therapies have been developed at the Mass General Diabetes Clinical Research Center.
-Patients who attend the Diabetes Treatment Center often participate in research studies.
-When new therapies are developed, tested, and proved to be beneficial, the Treatment Center patients are often the first to benefit from their use.
+Patients who attend the Diabetes Clinical Center often participate in research studies.
+When new therapies are developed, tested, and proved to be beneficial, the Mass General Diabetes Center patients are often the first to benefit from their use.
 The combination of a clinical treatment center and research center sharing space “under one roof” results in a highly effective and efficient setting for clinical research and clinical care.

 The care team at the Mass General Diabetes Clinical Center encourages all patients and family members to learn more about their conditions.
 The links below provide more information about conditions and diseases that might be treated within this program.